hannobraun/caterpillar/cp7/README.md

 Previous prototypes have explored various aspects of the language design, with various levels of success.
-I think the project, along with my understanding of what I'd like to achieve, have reached a point where it's viable to try and get a less ambitious to a usable level.
+I think the project, along with my understanding of what I'd like to achieve, have reached a point where it's viable to try and get a less ambitious prototype to a usable level.

 The objective of this prototype is to implement a practical language that allows for exploring Caterpillar's core concept, interactive programming, while keeping